qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 Hence, for bounded degree interaction the support of :math:`e^{ i\gamma_1 H } e^{ i\beta_1 B } \hat{C}_k e^{ -i\beta_1 B } e^{ -i\gamma_1 H }`
-only expands by an amount given by the degree of the interaction in :math:`H` and is therefore independent of the sytem size.
-This means that for these smaller sub problems the expectation values are independedt of :math:`n` and can be evaluate classcially.
+only expands by an amount given by the degree of the interaction in :math:`H` and is therefore independent of the system size.
+This means that for these smaller sub problems the expectation values are independent of :math:`n` and can be evaluated classically.
 The case of a general degree :math:`3` is considered in `3 <#references>`__.

-This is a general observation, which means that if we have a problem where the circuit used for the trial state prepartion only increases the support of each term in the Hamiltonian by a constant amount the cost function an be directly evaluated.
+This is a general observation, which means that if we have a problem where the circuit used for the trial state preparation only increases the support of each term in the Hamiltonian by a constant amount the cost function can be directly evaluated.

-When this is the case, and only a few parameters :math:`\beta, \gamma` are needed in the pereparation of the trial state, these can be found easily by a simple grid search.
+When this is the case, and only a few parameters :math:`\beta, \gamma` are needed in the preparation of the trial state, these can be found easily by a simple grid search.
 Furthermore, an exact optimal value of :math:`M_p` can be used to bound the approximation ratio

 .. math::  \frac{M_p}{C_{max}} \geq \alpha

 to obtain an estimate of :math:`\alpha`.
-For this case the QAOA algorithm has the same characteristcs as a conventional approximate optimization algorithm that comes with a garanteed approximation ratio that can be obtained with polynomail efficiency in the problem size.
+For this case the QAOA algorithm has the same characteristics as a conventional approximate optimization algorithm that comes with a guaranteed approximation ratio that can be obtained with polynomial efficiency in the problem size.

 Evaluation on a quantum computer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the quantum circuit becomes to deep to be evalauted classically, or when the connectivity of the Problem Hamiltonian is too high we can resort to other means of estimating the expectation value.
+When the quantum circuit becomes too deep to be evalauted classically, or when the connectivity of the Problem Hamiltonian is too high we can resort to other means of estimating the expectation value.
 This involves directly estimating :math:`F_p(\vec{\gamma},\vec{\beta})` on the quantum computer.
-The approach here follows the path of the conventional expectation value estimateion as used in -CITE - VQE, where a trial state :math:`| \psi(\vec{\gamma},\vec{\beta})` is prepared directly on the quantum computer and the expectation value is obtained from sampling.
+The approach here follows the path of the conventional expectation value estimation as used in -CITE - VQE, where a trial state :math:`| \psi(\vec{\gamma},\vec{\beta})` is prepared directly on the quantum computer and the expectation value is obtained from sampling.

-Since QAOA has a diagonal Hamiltonain :math:`H` it is actually straight forward to estimate the expectation value.
+Since QAOA has a diagonal Hamiltonian :math:`H` it is actually straight forward to estimate the expectation value.
 We only need to obtain samples from the trial state in the computational basis.
 Recall that :math:`H = \sum_{x \in \{0,1\}^n} C(x) |x \rangle\langle x|` so that we